YuchenPersonal/YuchenPersonal.github.io/_posts/2022-04-02-observer-message-game-programming-pattern.md

 If it keeps going like this and you want to play a SFX, a VFX, you end up putting all sorts of code into your AI's death code.

-It that makes sense, that's why we need Observer/Message Pattern.
+That's why we need Observer/Message Pattern.

 ## How?